 Acer underplanted with ivy.
 Jason Ingram

 Large pots will dry out more slowly than small ones, so you won't have to water them as often.
-Make a focal point with a big container, using one or two plants that can stay in year round.
+Make a focal point with a big container, using one or two plants that can stay in the pot year round.
 This will cut down on the amount of seasonal planting you need to change.

 Look for reliable plants